Fergburger

 Fergburger is a hamburger restaurant located in Queenstown, New Zealand, which specialises in gourmet hamburgers.
 Their burgers include those prepared with lamb, cod, falafel, a swine-and-chicken mix and venison.

 History

 Fergburger started in February 2001, operating out of a garage off Cow Lane, its obscure location making it hard to find but conversely giving it something of a novelty status, relying on word of mouth to attract customers.
 It is now located on Shotover Street next to the new addition of Ferg Baker.

+Racial slur incident

+In 2025, Fergburger apologised for identifying a customer on a shop receipt with a stereotypical label in mock Chinese pronunciation.
+The employee responsible was later sacked.

 Ferg Baker

 Ferg Baker is a new premises which was an expansion of Fergburger and opened for business in 2011.
 It is a bakery that sells pies, pastries, sandwiches, breads and cakes.

+Ferg Bar

+Fergburger opened Ferg's Bar to the public In July 2020 beside its existing bakery.